Tickets

 Book your Verona Arena tickets

-Verona Arena Ticket with City Museums Access
+Verona Arena Skip-the-Line Tickets with City Museums Access

 Extended validity